How to import your Facebook Ads cost data into Google Analytics

 8. Click “Export” button

-Prepare and Upload Data Into Google Analytics (Universal Analytics)
+Prepare and Upload Data Into Google Analytics

 You’ll need to update the Column names in the exported CSV file, following the format that Google Analytics requires and based on how you setup your Data Set.